MichaelRo/Robotics/README.md

   26. Check why the wantedYaw calculates to the opposite 180deg (MovementManager)
   27. Make GoToPoint try again when he fails to get to the correct point
   28. Check if the waypoints are really different than the points that the robot returns (the player)
+  29. Check why the waypoints gets to the MovementManager as (0,0) or nan points